sandipsahoo2k2/my/events/next.md

 ## 🎤 Join Stage-X

-Welcome to our **Weekly Presentation Event** — your chance to share knowledge, practice public speaking, and shine in front of a supportive audience!
+Welcome to our **Weekly Presentation Event** — your chance to share knowledge, practice public speaking, and shine in a professionalenvironment !

 ## 📅 When & Where